DeveloperNoShinigami/jcraft-eoe-attributes/docs/commands.md

 ### `/jcraft_attributes reset <player>`

-Wipes all attribute NBT data saved on the player for every Stand they have loaded, resetting everything to mod defaults.
+Wipes all attribute NBT data saved on the player for every Stand they have loaded, resetting everything to registry defaults.

 - **Permission**: Operator level 2
 - **Use when**: A stand's stats are corrupted, or you need a clean slate for a player